 - 1 round-trip coach ticket to South America Region 1 (40,000 American Airlines miles per ticket)

-- 3 one-way off-peak coach tickets to Europe (22,500 American Airlines miles per ticket)
+- 2 round-trip off-peak coach ticket to Europe (22,500 American Airlines miles each way)

 Benefits of the Citi AAdvantage Executive Card

 In addition to a nice sign-up bonus, the Citi AAdvantage Executive card also comes with perks like extended warranty and purchase protection.
 And the ability to add authorized users for free.
 Lesser-known benefits like these can help save you money!

 Personal cards from Citi include a built-in feature called Citi Price Rewind, that helps you save when prices drop.